gamestabled/Project-Zeldas-Letter/README.md

 .
 .
 ```
+The first option given for a deallocation step in the label definition is considered to be the default value, and it will be the value used when running the program with the "heap" option.
+When searching for a solution, for each usage of a label, the program will randomly select a deallocation step from the given options.

 ## Setting up Pools in "actorpool.txt"
 An actor pool is a pool of actors that can be randomly inserted at a paritcular step in a random order.
 By randomly inserting actors we can shuffle up the heap to hopefully achieve actor placements that line up and allow us to perform SRM. <br/>